 While the statue's makeover was mysterious at first glance, a press release and accompanying video from Zynga soon clarified the situtation:

 Indeed, the occasion was a promo of ZombieSmash!, a new Zynga game being launched on Google Play later this week.
-To be clear, the game is technically already on Play, but only in Canada; this week, ZombieSmash!
+To be clear, the game is technically already on Play, but only in Canada; this week, ZombieSmash! will be made available globally.

 Another snack just arrived at Building 44.
 The Ice Cream Sandwich Statue finally joined all his friends in front of Android HQ!